Discuss Leaking tray trouble!! in the British & UK Tiling Forum area at TilersForums.com.

 Hi all, hope this is in the right forum!

 I recently re built our bathroom from top to bottom, including replacing 8 floor joists and removing and replacing the ceiling.
 I took quite a while to do it so that I could make sure that everything was as I wanted it so I was mortified to discover after a few weeks that the shower is leaking.
 After further investigation it appears that the join between tray and tiles is the weak spot.
-It seems that the silicone, while adhering well to the tiles has not formed a strong bond with the tray and water is getting drawn under the silicone.
-The underside of the silicone is already discoloured with mould and if you push it with your finger the water held underneath oozes out.
+It seems that the Silicon, while adhering well to the tiles has not formed a strong bond with the tray and water is getting drawn under the Silicon.
+The underside of the Silicon is already discoloured with mould and if you push it with your finger the water held underneath oozes out.

 This is the first time that I have had a problem of this kind.
 Has anyone out there had a similar problem?